AndreiChenchik/SaalApp/README.md

     - `ObjectsRepository` protocol created to provide option switch from different storage implementation (CoreData, Files, etc)
     - `FileObjectsRepository` storage implemented to speedup delivery
     - `Graph` objects added to Scenes for cleaner instantiation
+    - In TableViews `DataSources` extracted into separate file because it's a little bit long, but all *interaction* logic passed to ViewController to satisfy VIP structure: `onTableItemDelete` closure.